tahsin4466/StartASM/README.md

 # StartASM

 ## Overview
-StartASM is a personal project that aims to create a simple, beginner friendly assembly language.
+StartASM is a personal project that aims to create a simple, beginner-friendly assembly language.
 Its main goals are:
 - Create a readable, English-like syntax with greater verbosity and clarity
 - Abstract many complicated facets of assembly programming to reduce complexity
-- Introduce assembly programming concepts in a straightforward, simplfied manner
+- Introduce assembly programming concepts in a straightforward, simplified manner

-StartASM was created after personally struggling learning x86 as a complete newcomer to assembly programming.
-I want this project to be a simpler, more intuitive introduction to assembly concepts that could act as an effective stepping stone towards learning industry standard languages.
-It is also a personal excercise in self learning, and is my first time engaging with many of these concepts myself.
+StartASM was created after personally struggling to learn x86 as a complete newcomer to assembly programming.
+I want this project to be a simpler, more intuitive introduction to assembly concepts that could be an effective stepping stone toward learning industry-standard languages.
+It is also a personal exercise in self-learning and is my first time engaging with many of these concepts myself.

 ## Features
 StartASM will be composed of three parts:
 - A custom compiler, written in C++, that validates and compiles StartASM code into intermediate instruction objects
-- A full 32 bit simulator and runtime environment written in C++ - complete with registers and memory data structures - capable of executing StartASM instructions
+- A full 32-bit simulator and runtime environment written in C++ - complete with registers and memory data structures - capable of executing StartASM instructions
 - A custom IDE - built using Electron - to provide a visual development environment

-The language is based on a load-store model, with seperate program and insruction memory (Harvard) in a big-endian layout.
+The language is based on a load-store model, with separate program and instruction memory (Harvard) in a big-endian layout.
 The runtime environment will also feature 10 registers, 32 bit addressable memory and instruction pools as well as a simple stack.
 The following operations will be supported:
 - move (between registers)
 - load (memory to register)
 - store (register to memory)